Welcome to Android 4.3, a sweeter version of Jelly Bean!

 For apps that handle protected or encrypted content, the display API now reports the secure video capabilities of attached displays.
 Your app query a display to find out if it offers a secure video output or provides protected graphics buffers and then choose the appropriate content stream or decoding to make the content viewable.
 For additional security on SurfaceView objects, your app can set a secure flag to indicate that the contents should never appear in screenshots or on a non-secure display output, even when mirrored.

-> Starting in Android 4.2, users on supported devices can connect to an external display over Wi-Fi, using Miracast, a peer-to-peer wireless display standard created by the Wi-Fi Alliance.
+Starting in Android 4.2, users on supported devices can connect to an external display over Wi-Fi, using Wi-Fi Display (a peer-to-peer wireless display solution that complies with the Miracast™ certification program).
 When a wireless display is connected, users can stream any type of content to the big screen, including photos, games, maps, and more.

-> Apps can take advantage of wireless displays in the same way as they do other external displays and no extra work is needed.
+Apps can take advantage of wireless displays in the same way as they do other external displays and no extra work is needed.
 The system manages the network connection and streams your Presentation or other app content to the wireless display as needed.

 Android 4.2 introduces full native support for RTL (right-to-left) layouts, including layout mirroring.
 With native RTL support, you can deliver the same great app experience to all of your users, whether their language uses a script that reads right-to-left or one that reads left-to-right.

 When the user switches the system language to a right-to-left script, the system now provides automatic mirroring of app UI layouts and all view widgets, in addition to bidi mirroring of text elements for both reading and character input.